ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>Worker nodes feature AES 256-bit disk encryption by default; [learn more](/docs/containers?topic=containers-security#encrypted_disk).
 To disable encryption, include this option.</dd>

 <dt id="pod-subnet"><code><strong>--pod-subnet <em>SUBNET</em></strong></code></br></dt>
 <dd>**Standard clusters that run Kubernetes 1.15 or later**: All pods that are deployed to a worker node are assigned a private IP address in the 172.30.0.0/16 range by default.
-If you plan to connect your cluster to on-premises networks through {{site.data.keyword.BluDirectLink}} or a VPN service, you can avoid subnet conflicts by specifying a custom subnet CIDR to provide the private IP addresses for pods.
+If you plan to connect your cluster to on-premises networks through {{site.data.keyword.BluDirectLink}} or a VPN service, you can avoid subnet conflicts by specifying a custom subnet CIDR that provides the private IP addresses for your pods.
 <p>When you choose a subnet size, consider the size of the cluster that you plan to create and the number of worker nodes that you might add in the future.
 The subnet must have a CIDR of at least <code>/23</code>, which provides enough pod IPs for a maximum of four worker nodes in a cluster.
-For larger clusters, use <code>/22</code> to have enough pods for eight workers, use <code>/21</code> to have enough pods for 16 workers, and so on.</p>
+For larger clusters, use <code>/22</code> to have enough pod IP addresses for eight worker nodes, <code>/21</code> to have enough pod IP addresses for 16 worker nodes, and so on.</p>
-<p>The subnet must be within one of the following ranges:
+<p>The subnet that you choose must be within one of the following ranges:
 <ul><li><code>172.17.0.0 - 172.17.255.255</code></li>
 <li><code>172.21.0.0 - 172.31.255.255</code></li>
 <li><code>192.168.0.0 - 192.168.254.255</code></li>
 <li><code>198.18.0.0 - 198.19.255.255</code></li></ul>Note that the pod and service subnets cannot overlap.
 The service subnet is in the 172.21.0.0/16 range by default.</p></dd>

 <dt id="service-subnet"><code><strong>--service-subnet <em>SUBNET</em></strong></code></br>
 <dd>**Standard clusters that run Kubernetes 1.15 or later**: All services that are deployed to the cluster are assigned a private IP address in the 172.21.0.0/16 range by default.
-If you plan to connect your cluster to on-premises networks through {{site.data.keyword.dl_full_notm}} or a VPN service, you can avoid subnet conflicts by specifying a custom subnet CIDR to provide the private IP addresses for services.
+If you plan to connect your cluster to on-premises networks through {{site.data.keyword.dl_full_notm}} or a VPN service, you can avoid subnet conflicts by specifying a custom subnet CIDR that provides the private IP addresses for your services.
 <p>The subnet must be specified in CIDR format with a size of at least <code>/24</code>, which allows a maximum of 255 services in the cluster, or larger.
-The subnet must be within one of the following ranges:
+The subnet that you choose must be within one of the following ranges:
 <ul><li><code>172.17.0.0 - 172.17.255.255</code></li>
 <li><code>172.21.0.0 - 172.31.255.255</code></li>
 <li><code>192.168.0.0 - 192.168.254.255</code></li>